Return and Earn: Incentivizing Environmental Stewardship in Kazakhstan

 Vladislav is transforming his community's attitude about recycling in Aksukent, Kazakhstan.

-Many people look to warmer seasons with anticipation, excited for all that the good weather has in store—but not Vladislav.
-As a neighbor to the community landfill, Vladislav balked at the smell brought by warmer weather as heaps of litter baked in the summer sun.
+Many people look forward to warmer seasons, excited about all the good weather in store—but not Vladislav.
+As a neighbor to the community landfill, Vladislav balked at the smell brought by the heat as heaps of litter baked in the summer sun.

-Vladislav discovered that 82 percent of recyclable materials in Kazakhstan end up in landfills like the one near his apartment in Aksukent.
+Vladislav discovered that 82% of recyclable materials in Kazakhstan end up in landfills like the one near his apartment in Aksukent.
 With better environmental education and the right incentives, he supposed, the community’s attitude toward recycling could change.

-In 2018, Vladislav launched an organization, Generation, to extract reusable materials from recycled waste and turn a profit.
-He then launched an initiative called Eco-Cashback.
+In 2018, Vladislav launched Generation, an organization to extract reusable materials from recycled waste and turn a profit.
+He then started an initiative called Eco-Cashback.
 With Generation’s Eco-Cashback program, Aksukent residents can earn money for recycling and sorting their household waste in one of the project’s four local recycling boxes.

 The project succeeded in educating the community on the importance of recycling.
 “As a result of Eco-Cashback, people now understand that waste contains raw material and can be a resource that costs money,” says Vladislav.
 “The community’s mindset changed, and people became proactive about recycling.
 The village became cleaner and livelier.”